andy-graybeal/andy-graybeal.github.io/_pages/about.md

 ---
 ## Professional Statement

-I work across systems administration, network infrastructure, identity and access management, infrastructure monitoring, cloud services, and enterprise technical support — building reliable, secure, and well-managed technology environments.
+I help organizations build reliable, secure, and well-managed IT environments through systems administration, networking, identity management, cloud services, and technical support.

 My experience has been rooted primarily in on-premises infrastructure — deploying and administering identity and access management solutions using OpenLDAP, Kerberos, and Samba to provide centralized authentication, authorization, and Single Sign-On (SSO), along with OpenVPN for secure remote connectivity.
 I have also implemented monitoring and alerting solutions using SNMP and Nagios to improve operational visibility, support capacity planning, and proactively identify issues before they impact users.